WGLab/VirTect/README.md

     python VerTect_cutadapt.py -1 Reads_1.fq -2 Reads_2.fq -F "AGATCGGAAGAG" -R "AGATCGGAAGAG"

-Here -F and -R are forward standard and reverse adapters, however, user can change to there own adapter if exist.
+Here -F and -R are forward standard and reverse adapters, however, you may change them if your adapter is different.

 ## Download and generate the index of human fasta file